lefterisss/portfolio/README.md

 We can see that some variables have strong linear relationship between them.
 Its important to understand this as a first step to understand a potentially problem with our estimated values .

+## FEATURE SCALING & MODEL ASSUMPTIONS

+Although linear regression does not strictly require feature scaling, large differences in magnitude between variables (e.g. year vs active_enterprises) can affect numerical stability and interpretation of coefficients.

+In this project, scaling was not applied explicitly, but this choice is justified because:

+The model is interpreted mainly through coefficients and statistical tests

+The main goal is understanding relationships rather than optimizing predictive performance

 ## MULTICOLLINEARITY AND CORRELATION MATRIX